Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 In current architecture, Business Processor is able to send API calls to authorize users, if authorization fails, the request will not be processed.

+### Scenario 2

-2. - Source of Stimulus: Unknown attacker.
+   - Source of Stimulus: Unknown attacker.
    - Stimulus: Request to edit ticket data.
    - Artifact: Business Processor.
    - Response: Unauthorized request detected.